 The aftermath of confusion is usually an irritation and that is not the thing you want someone to experience.

-Keep it in ming the next time you will go broadway on how to finalize the purchase.
+Keep it in mind, the next time you will go broad way on how to finalize the purchase.

 Cross Lingual Accessibility

 The world is tied in a tight knot of connections in every thinkable area of human existence.

 However, despite claims of having universal language in the form of English — it is obvious that there many people who don’t know it on an acceptable level.
 Thus, localization is still a relevant thing.

 On the other hand, localization is another step towards non-English target audience in order to increase the engagement and show that you care about language-specific audience segments.

 But there is one thing that is often omitted — words that describe concepts doesn’t always match the sizes and that is a considerable design challenge.